mavlink/mavlink-devguide/protocol.md

 The over-the-wire format of MAVLink is optimized for resources constrained systems and hence the field order is not the same as in the XML specification.
 The over-the-wire generator sorts all fields of the message according to size, with the largest fields \(uint64\_t\) first, then down to smaller fields.
 The sorting is done using a [stable sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability), which ensures that fields that do not need to be reordered stay in the same order.
 This prevents alignment issues on the encoding / decoding systems and allows for very efficient packing / unpacking.

-## Streams vs. Guaranteed Delivery
+## Multicast Streams vs. Guaranteed Delivery

 MAVLink is built for hybrid networks where high-rate data streams from data sources \(commonly drones\) flow to data sinks \(commonly ground stations\), but are mixed with transfers requiring guaranteed delivery.
+The key insight is that for most **telemetry streams** there is not a known or single recipient: Instead, typically an onboard computer, a ground control station and a cloud system all need the same data stream.

+On the other hand configuring the **onboard mission** or changing the system system configuration with **onboard parameters** requires point-to-point communication with guaranteed delivery.
+MAVLink achieves very high efficiency by allowing both modes of operation.

 ## Topic Mode \(publish-subscribe\)

 In topic mode the protocol will not emit a target system and component ID for messages to save link bandwidth.
 Typical examples for this communication mode are all autopilot data streams like position, attitude, etc.

+The main benefit of this multicast mode is that no additional overhead is generated and multiple subscribers can all receive this data.

 ## Point-to-Point Mode